 From their Past

 Many witches today were raised in an organized religion like Christianity or maybe in no religion at all.
 Becoming a witch doesn’t mean you have to leave things you like about yourself or your beliefs behind.
 Maybe you really enjoyed the practice of eating food with family and friends after church service.
 Maybe you were part of a religion that practices fasting as a form of spiritual awakening.
 Or maybe you enjoyed meditation as part of your past religious practice.
 If you like it, keep it!
-Your path is about your and your connection with magic.
+Your path is about your and your connection with magick.
 Take what fits and leave what doesn’t.

 From their Research